theoremus-urban-solutions/netex-validator/README.md

 # NetEX Validator - Go Library & CLI

-A comprehensive Go implementation of the NetEX validator for validating NetEX datasets against the Nordic NeTEx Profile.
+A comprehensive Go implementation of the NetEX validator for validating NetEX datasets against the EU NeTEx Profile.
 Available as both a Go library and command-line tool.

 ## Features